-It is not only used for making cheese or food though.
+It is not only used for making cheese or food.
 Cheesecloth fabric is also used for making garments due to its soft, lint-free, and absorbing quality.
-It can also be used for draping, pressing cloth, polishing cloth as well as making scary Halloween costumes.
+It can also be used for draping, pressing cloths, polishing cloths as well as making scary Halloween costumes.

 Originally made in nineteenth-century France, Chiffon fabric was made from silk and was considered to be for women of upper class and status who could afford the expensive and highly demanded fabric.
 The term is now used to describe a wide range of varying sheer, transparent, and lightly woven fabrics that all possess the same quality.

-The fabric is made by weaving yarns in the shape of an S into yarns in the shape of a Z which gives it its textured look.
+The soft woven fabric is made by weaving yarns in the shape of an S into yarns in the shape of a Z, which gives it its textured look.
 Although it is still one of the most expensive types of woven fabrics, Chiffon is now used to make wedding dresses, bows, ribbons, saris, and so on.

-Previously known as Dungaree, Denim is arguably one of the most popular types of woven fabrics.
+Previously known as Dungaree, Denim is arguably one of the most popular types of woven fabrics or woven cloth.
 It was first made by Jacob Davis and Levi Strauss, founder of Levi’s Jeans.

 Flannel is also one of the more popular types of woven fabrics.
 It is also known as Flannelle or Flannel, has been in use as far back as the seventeen century and was first recognized in Nimes, France.
-The fabric was incredibly popular in Europe and it is made with varying soft fibers obtained from cotton, wool, or synthetic source.
+The woven material was incredibly popular in Europe, and it is made with varying soft fibers obtained from cotton, wool, or synthetic source.

-The texture is either brushed or brushed.
-It is used to make garments like plaid Flannel shirts, accessories like bags, purses, belts, and even home-wares such as bedsheets, napping.
-Spandex is added to the spun cotton to give the fabric its elasticity and ability to stretch.
+The texture is soft and brushed.
+It is used to make garments like plaid flannel shirts, accessories like bags, purses, belts, and even home-wares such as bedsheets.
+Sometimes Spandex is added to the spun cotton to give the fabric elasticity and ability to stretch.

 Muslin is made from original cotton and is simply and plain woven without frill or fuss.
 The fabric was first manufactured in Mosul, Iraq, and derives its name from the same place.
 It was extremely popular in East India and was made from cotton grown beside the river.